nekt/csaw_esc_2016/README.md

 Equipment Requirements
 ----------------------

 For the live finals of the competition, the teams will be asked to present their solution to the challenge using a low-cost **DE0-nano FPGA** (available [here](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=593)).
-Communication with a computer also requires a **3.3 Volt** FTDI USB to UART cable (in addition to the JTAG cable provided with the FPGA board itself).
-Note that using 5V FTDI cables instead of 3.3 Volt ones, will cause *permanent damage* to the pins of the DE0-nano.
-Additional information about need-based sponsorships for purchasing the required equipment (FPGA board and cable) will be posted after the announcement of the finalists, and the policy will be different for each region.
+Communication with a computer also requires a **3.3 Volt** FTDI USB to UART cable that is available [here](https://www.sparkfun.com/products/12977) (this is in addition to the JTAG cable provided with the FPGA board itself).
+Note that the I/O pins of the FTDI cable (*RX-Yellow*, *TX-Orange* and *GND-Black*) operate at 3.3 Volt (i.e., they are compatible with DE0-nano), but the power supply pin of the cable (*VCC-Red*) is at 5.0 Volt. **This means that the VCC pin of the cable is incompatible with the DE0-nano board (even the VCC pin of the board) and must be left unconnected at all times, as it will cause permanent damage to the FPGA**.
+The required equipment (FPGA board and FTDI cable) will be provided to the finalists of all 3 regions by the organizers.

 Contact Information